ddan9/get2pic/README.md

 #### Description

-Also knows as GET2Pic, GPT2Pic, ChatGPT2Pic.
-Mini service that allows you to draw pictures/images/svg in ChatGPT (Model GPT-3 stock)
+Also known as GET2Pic, GPT2Pic, ChatGPT2Pic, SVG2Pic

-English description will be soon... (after russian will be completed)
+This is a mini service that allows you to draw pictures in ChatGPT (default GPT-3 model, free to use).
+Due to the fact that ChatGPT uses Markdown to format its output, you can make it output various images, and you can also teach it to draw on its own.
+It understands the SVG format very well.
+SVG is the same XML.
+This service is designed so that ChatGPT does not have to encode the SVG image code in base64 for the Data URI itself, because at this stage, he was very stupid and as a result the image could not be displayed at all.
+Prompt examples will be below

+**[ ! ] IMPORTANT:** You must firstly set up the service on your server, and then edit the prompt by inserting the name of your site

 <br />